pgpkg/pgpkg/docs/pages/manual.md

 ### `deploy` - deploy packages

-    pgpkg deploy [options] [package]
+    pgpkg deploy [pgpkg-options] [deploy-options] [package]

-`pgpkg deploy` installs a package into the database (or updates them if they are already present), and - unless directed otherwise with *options* - runs the SQL unit tests.
+`pgpkg deploy` installs or updates a package in the database, and runs the SQL unit tests (unless directed otherwise with *pgpkg-options).

 If `package` is specified, it should name a directory or ZIP file containing the package to be installed.
 If not specified, `pgpkg` will search the current working directory and parent directories to find a `pgpkg.toml` file, and install from there.
 This allows the command to be run from any subdirectory of a package.

-If any `options` are specified, they are processed as described below.
+If any `pgpkg-options` are specified, they are processed as described below.

 If the installation succeeds and the tests pass, `pgpkg deploy` will commit the transaction, resulting in permanent changes to the database.